How Much Does it Cost to Build a Website For Small Business?

 Let's start with the DIY (do-it-yourself) way to build a website:

-1. Do-it yourself website builder
+1. The do-it-yourself website builder

 I used the 'do-it-yourself' method for years.
 It works BUT it can be complicated!
 I call it the 'duct-tape' method because you are endlessly 'sticking' tools together.
 I recommend the 'all-in-one' method now as it's what I use, and MUCH easier!